Bloats/Powerwall-stuff/README.md

 This is a monitoring Node Red flow that listens on UDP port 18542 IPv4 for the Batrium broadcasts

+Copy the contents of the flow file and import from the clipboard into node red - it should create a new flow.

 Tested with a Watchmon4

 HW ver 4.2